-2.1 Common Methods in Pattern Discovery
+1.2.1 Common Methods in Pattern Discovery

 This section describes some of the analytical methods used in web usage mining.
 As we mentioned earlier, basic level statistical analysis is the most common way of extracting knowledge from web log data.
 Having descriptive statistics such as the most frequently requested pages, average access time, and the most common error codes might help to improve web traffic, system performance, and security.
 Statistical analysis is used to monitor the site and help IT professionals evaluate its efficiency and functioning.
-Its merits for business usage are very limited.
+From an operational perspective, its merits are very important, but from a business point of view they are very limited.